Why Do Games Crash After Overclocking CPU & GPU?

 1. Increase the CPU voltage.

 You need to change the settings in your BIOS to raise the voltage.
-The steps to do this may be different depending on your motherboard and BIOS.
+The steps to do this may differ depending on your motherboard and BIOS.
 Look in the BIOS for the voltage settings and raise the voltage for both the CPU and the GPU.
 You can also use applications like MSI Afterburner to change the voltage.

 When you raise the voltage, be careful because it can be dangerous.
 Check your temperatures often to make sure they don’t get too high.
 You should also be careful not to raise the voltage too much since doing so can hurt your parts.